 With most of the Loan book being variable in nature, Bank's Balance Sheet is more sensitive to Asset book rather than Deposit book, which contains both variable and fixed rate liabilities.
 The Bank's strategy is to continue to closely monitor the duration of the investment book, to ensure the Bank is sufficiently hedged against the sensitivity to a-200 bps shock scenario.

-Movements in both EVE and NII were largely driven by the repayment of government overdraft, changes in the mix of deposits and purchase of fixed securities with duration of greater than five years.
+Movements in both EVE and NII were largely driven by purchase of investments with duration of greater than five years, maturing CDs largely from double-your rate products and increase in savings and demand deposits